 Striking up a conversation with a stranger is amazing.
 Try it.
 But, by all means, approach it with an open mind – it’s not guaranteed that you and the stranger will see eye to eye on everything.
 Still, it is fascinating to see, hear, and share with someone.
 And who knows what you will learn?
 You may leave more inspired that you have felt in a long time.
 Or, you may inspire a stranger in ways that you will never know.

 Be willing to meet people with acceptance and openness.
 Understand that we are all humans, all seeking love, peace, and happiness – we just go about it differently.
+Still, find the person inside the living thing standing or sitting near you.
 Take a leap of faith, say hello to someone, and make this world one step closer to being the peaceful world it was always meant to be.

 10. Try something new.